sjasthi/Python-DS-Data-Science/Assignments/pandas_exploratory_data_analysis.md

 **Requirements:**
 1. Check for any duplicate rows in the dataset
-2. Verify that test scores are within a reasonable range (typically 0-100)
+2. Verify that bill amounts and tips are within reasonable ranges (positive values)
 3. Look for any obvious data entry errors or outliers
-4. Check if categorical values are consistently formatted (gender, ethnicity, etc.)
+4. Check if categorical values are consistently formatted (sex, smoker, day, time)

 ```python
 # Your code here for Task 3.1